serialized-io/docs.serialized.io/apis/projections/event-handlers.md

 ### **set**

-Replaces the value of an existing key.
+Sets/replaces the value of an existing key.

 | Argument | Evaluated Type | Required |
 | :--- | :--- | :--- |